Modern Slavery and Human Trafficking Statement

 Policies and contractual controls

-We recognise that slavery, servitude, forced labour and human trafficking (Modern Slavery), is a growing issue worldwide.
-We have a zero tolerance approach towards Modern Slavery both in our own operations and our supply chain.
+We have a zero tolerance approach towards Modern Slavery and human trafficking both in our own operations and our supply chain.

 Our procurement policy is to source goods and services efficiently and fairly.
 Our procurement methods are compliant with legislation, including health and safety regulations, and conform to our ethical, environmental and responsible business standards.

 Our Ethics policy states that we will not tolerate abuse of human rights in any part of our business or supply chain and will take seriously any allegations that human rights are not properly respected.
-In 2016 we introduced a Modern Slavery policy specifically prohibiting activities linked to slavery, servitude, forced labour and human trafficking.
+Similarly, our Modern Slavery policy specifically prohibits activities linked to slavery, servitude, forced labour and human trafficking.
 All our suppliers are required to comply with this policy.
-We also operate a Whistleblowing policy, aimed principally at our employees but also available to others working on our projects, that encourages employees to report any wrongdoing including human rights abuses.
+We also operate an independent raising concerns service, aimed principally at our employees but also available to others working on our projects, that encourages employees to report any wrongdoing including human rights abuses.
 All reports are formally investigated and appropriate action taken.
 Our policies are developed by experts in the subject and approved by the Board.

 Our minimum trading standards require all our suppliers to:

-- Not require workers to pay any deposits for work, and employers – whether labour users or recruiters – must not keep original copies of identity documents
+- Not require workers to pay any deposits for work, and employers – whether labour users or recruiters – must not keep original identity documents;

-- Implement appropriate controls to prevent Modern Slavery
+- Implement appropriate controls to prevent Modern Slavery; and

-- Notify the Group immediately if they become aware of any Modern Slavery within their supply chains.
+- Notify the Group immediately if they become aware of any incidents of Modern Slavery within their supply chains.

 Effectiveness in preventing Modern Slavery

-We will be reporting against the following key performance indicators in our future Modern Slavery statements:
+We will be reporting against the following key performance indicators in our 2019 Modern Slavery statement:

-- the development of our online due diligence questionnaire
+- The development of our online due diligence questionnaire; and

 Training and awareness

 The Supply Chain Sustainability School provides our suppliers with access to a Modern Slavery training module as well as material to assist them in identifying and managing the risks associated with Modern Slavery.
-We have trained all of our employees in Modern Slavery using an online training module which concludes with a test to assess their understanding and knowledge of the Act.
+In 2016, we trained all of our employees in Modern Slavery using an online training module which concludes with a test to assess their understanding and knowledge of the Act and all new joiners are required to complete the module.
 Our general counsel speaks to each employee who fails the test twice to ensure that they fully understand the issues raised and why they failed.
-All new joiners are required to complete the online training module.

 Responsibility for compliance